 Colossus – The Forbin Project (1970)

-Designed to manage America’s nuclear defense system, the supercomputer Colossus develops its own intelligence.
-In doing so, it’s able to link up with “Guardian”, Russia’s own supercomputer.
-The name of the computer?
+Designed to manage America’s nuclear defense system, the supercomputer Colossus develops its intelligence.
+In doing so, it can link up with “Guardian,” Russia’s supercomputer.
+What is the name of the computer?
 Colossus.
-“Colossus – the Forbin Project” is considered the “granddaddy of all famous movie computers run amok films”.
+“Colossus – the Forbin Project” is considered the “granddaddy of all famous movie computers run amok films.”
+What that notion in mind, you should put this film on your bucket list of best films about fictional computers.

 Dark Star Computer (1974)

-This 1974 sci-fi comedy following the misadventure of four shaggy haired astronauts was John Carpenter’s directorial debut.
-Clearly a low budget affair, Dark Star is known for its famous movie computer malfunctions.
-Indeed, the computer causes a triggering device whose name is “bomb 20” to commence a countdown to detonate.
-During a conversation with crew member Pinpack, bomb 20 believe its exists.
-In doing so he says “hmmm, well I think, therefore I am”.
+This 1974 sci-fi comedy following the misadventure of four shaggy-haired astronauts was John Carpenter’s directorial debut.
+A low-budget affair, Dark Star is known for its famous malfunctions in movie computers.
+Indeed, the computer causes a triggering device named “bomb 20” to commence a detonation countdown.
+During a conversation with crew member Pinpack, bomb 20 believes it exists.
+In doing so, he says, “Hmmm, well, I think, therefore I am.”
+Although this science fiction film was not initially well received by the public, it’s had cult status for more than 40 years.

 Related: The Wilhelm Scream In Movies